01Pip Value Calculation When Trading a USD Account

 How To Calculate Pip Value For Different Pairs and Account Currencies

 In forex trading, pip value can be a confusing topic.
-A pip is a unit of measurement for currency movement.
-A pip is the fourth decimal place in most currency pairs.
+A pip is a unit of measurement for currency movement and is the fourth decimal place in most currency pairs.
 For example, if the EUR/USD moves from 1.1015 to 1.1016, that's a one pip movement.
 Most brokers provide fractional pip pricing, so you'll also see a fifth decimal place such as 1.10165, where the five represents a half pip.

 How much of a profit or loss a pip of movement produces depends on the currency pair you are trading, and the currency you opened your account with.
 Pip value matters because it affects risk.
 If you don't know what the pip value is, you can't precisely calculate the ideal forex position size for a trade, and you may end up risking too much or too little on a trade.